 Finally, for the source of those perceptions, consider Korea’s extremely exclusionary “bloodline”-based nationalism andextremely homogenous population (less than 3% of Korea’s population are “foreign residents”, a third of which are ethnic Koreans from China).
 Consequently, Korean society is really only just beginning to grapple with the concept of multiculturalism, albeit with much urgency because of the sudden huge influx of brides from Southeast Asia in the last decade or so, with the populations of many rural communities close to becoming a third or even half non-ethnic Korean.
 Certainly, a great deal of progress has been made in integrating them and acknowledging what their cultures have to offer, but when Korean school textbooks extolled the virtues of being an ethnically homogenous society until as recently as 2006 (and see here for how Blacks and native-Americans were portrayed in school picture dictionaries at that time), then I’m sure you can appreciate that much still remains to be done to prevent prejudice against them, especially in how non-Koreans and cultures are portrayed in the media.

 Which to be fair, nobody outside of Korea was at all concerned with until K-pop became popular!

 Thank you, James!

 We’re happy to hear your thoughts in the comment threads.
 The video (I apologize for the ad):

-See also, Are They Racist or Are We Ethnocentric?Lisa Wade is a professor of sociology at Occidental College and the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter and Facebook.
+See also, Are They Racist or Are We Ethnocentric?Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.